 Seniors Health and Wellness Initiative: Tenant voices improving quality of life:23 The tenant-driven findings and recommendations in this report are foundational to revising the seniors health and wellness component of the ISM.
-This report provides guides all recommendations and ideas listed above and should be implemented in full by Toronto Seniors Housing Corporaton to improve the health and wellness component of the ISM.
+This report provides a foundation to guide all recommendations and ideas listed above and should be implemented in full by Toronto Seniors Housing Corporaton to improve the health and wellness component of the ISM.